 Moss graffiti maintenance

-.
 Usually, the most appropriate time to put up moss graffiti would be spring or autumn, when the air is moist enough to reduce misting or applying a new coat of moss paint once a week.
+Adding more moss paint can help encourage growth and keep the design vibrant, especially in dry climates.
 Make sure the moss graffiti stays moist so it can get established, grow, and thrive.

 Removing moss graffiti

 Hard to believe anyone could be bored with the refreshing appeal of green graffiti, but if for any reason you decide to remove a moss graffiti piece, spray the entire surface with lime juice.
-It will remove the moss completely from any type of growing surface you’ve used.
+Unlike traditional graffiti removal methods that often involve harsh chemicals and other such toxic chemicals, lime juice will remove the moss completely from any type of growing surface you’ve used.

 Enter your postcode to view our rates and availability in your area.